The Lewis Pearsall Exchange Loft is a space for connection.

 Facilities available in the Lewis Pearsall Exchange Loft include:

-- Seven computers, connected to the internet and running Windows 10 with Microsoft Office 2013 (Number of computers reduced to allow for physical distancing.
+- Four computers, connected to the internet and running Windows 10 with Microsoft Office 2013 (Number of computers reduced to allow for physical distancing.

 - Free fax service

 - Printing and photocopying ($0.10/page black and white, $0.25/page colour)

 - Free public telephone (local calls only, five minute limit)

 The use of the equipment is free.
 Participants are welcome to drop in no more than 15 minutes prior to the start of a session.
 Access is provided on a first come, first serve basis but due to the reduced number of computers reservations can be made by calling our Reception at (416) 392-6810.
 Computer sessions run for 45 minutes then are shut down for sanitizing protocols.
 Each session starts at the half hour of each hour (eg. 9:30 am, 10:30 am etc.)

 Participants are expected to follow the Ralph Thornton Community Centre’s Code of Conduct and the Conditions of Use.

 Lewis Pearsall was a volunteer at the Ralph Thornton Community Centre and in the Riverdale community.
 He saw access to computers as a way for community members to learn new job skills and improve their overall economic status.